ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 In this tutorial, you are going to build a Slackbot which allows to search and create entries in a backend {{site.data.keyword.Db2_on_Cloud_short}} database.
 The Slackbot is backed by the {{site.data.keyword.conversationfull}} service.
 You will integrate Slack and {{site.data.keyword.conversationfull}} using an Assistant integration. {{site.data.keyword.Db2_on_Cloud_short}} is made available to {{site.data.keyword.conversationshort}} as custom extension.
 {: shortdesc}

 The Slack integration sends messages between Slack and {{site.data.keyword.conversationshort}}.
-There, a custom extension provides a REST API to perform SQL queries against a database.
-The custom extension is written in Python.
-It exposes a REST API against the database backend and is deployed as serverless {{site.data.keyword.codeengineshort}} app.
+A custom extension, written in Python and deployed as serverless {{site.data.keyword.codeengineshort}} app, exposes a REST API against the database backend.

 This tutorial uses the new experience of {{site.data.keyword.conversationshort}} and an action skill.
 A former version was based on the dialog skill and the database was integrated using {{site.data.keyword.openwhisk}} with code written inNode.js.
 You can find that version of the tutorial in the [**cloud-functions** branch of the related code repository](https://github.com/IBM-Cloud/slack-chatbot-database-watson/tree/cloud-functions).
 {: note}